alhqlearn/DeepMech/README.md

 ## 🔮 New Prediction

-For predicting complete CRMs, run:
+To predict complete CRMs, specify the input SMILES in the `NewCRM_Prediction.py` script and execute

 ```bash
 python NewCRM_Prediction.py